Gardner-Webb University Writing Center

-*Students may have up to five appointments per week in the writing center.
+- Students may have up to four appointments per week in the writing center.

 Who are the Writing Center consultants?

-GWU’s Writing Center is staffed by 5-6 consultants, undergraduate and graduate students.
+GWU’s Writing Center is staffed by consultants who are undergraduate and graduate students.
 They are referred by GWU faculty for their excellence in writing and working with others.
 In addition, Jennifer Buckner, Writing Center Director, provides approximately thirty hours of training each year in writing center skills, and faculty from different departments on campus participate in this training.